IE-bank-team/ie-bank-infrastructure/modules/container-registry/registry/replication/README.md

 ### Parameter: `registryName`

 The name of the parent registry.
-Required if the template is used in a standaluno deployment.
+Required if the template is used in a standalone deployment.

 - Required: Yes
 - Type: string